20 Tips for Increasing Your Productivity When Freelancing

-Procrastination usually occurs because we are too lazy to work on a task that we don’t want to do.
-The problem with that is that we don’t get much accomplished, and when we finally get started on a project, it is often too late.
+Procrastination usually occurs because we are too lazy to work on a task we don’t want to do.
+The problem is that we don’t get much accomplished, and it is often too late when we finally get started on a project.

 If you don’t start early enough, you won’t be able to complete a project on time.
 There will be so many distractions, and you might find that you won’t be able to stick with the project until it is completed.

-If you don’t have a deadline, you won’t know when to stop.
+You won’t know when to stop if you don’t have a deadline.
 That’s why you should have a goal to work towards.
-If you want to make your own company, for example, then you need to come up with a deadline.
+For example, if you want to make your own company, you need to come up with a deadline.
 You will be less likely to procrastinate if you set a specific deadline.

-16 – Don’t Start A New Project Unless You Have A Plan To Complete It
+16 – Don’t Start A New Project Unless You Have The Plan To Complete It

 Why?
-Because if you don’t have a plan to finish something, you’re essentially throwing away your money, time, and effort into a dead end.
-If there isn’t any real benefit to starting something new, there’s no reason to spend any time on it.
+Because if you don’t have the plan to finish something, you’re essentially throwing away your money, time, and effort into a dead end.
+If there isn’t any real benefit to starting something new, there’s no reason to spend time on it.

 17 – Break Down Projects Into Smaller Tasks